-It is usually unnecessary to select "INBOX", but this can be useful if you are running into the limit for the Check inboxes for new messages not sent to Mail extension feature.
+It is usually unnecessary to select "INBOX", but this can be useful if you are running into a Mail bug where it stops reporting incoming messages to the Mail extension.
+For more information, see the Why are Apple Mail inbox messages not being processed? section.